How to Calm a Fussy or Colicky Baby

 - May pull up their legs and pass gas

 Take heart, exhausted parents.
 Most babies grow out of colic by age 3 months.
 Until then, here are a few ways to soothe a very fussy baby:

 If nothing works, see a pediatrician.
-There may be a medical reason for crying, such as heartburn or a milk protein allergy.
+There may be a medical reason for crying, such as reflux or GERD. heartburn, or a milk protein allergy or intolerance.

 Your Baby's Development This Week

 Now that your baby is past the newborn stage, you may wonder what the world looks and sounds like to him?
 Here's a glimpse from his point of view.

 - Baby's eyes are starting to work together.
 Pass a toy or object in front of him, and he'll follow it.
 He may still cross his eyes, but that's OK.